 To our friends and family,

-The past two months have been nothing short of incredibly challenging, with each of us affected by a health and economic crisis of a magnitude once unthinkable.
+The past several months have been nothing short of incredibly challenging, with each of us affected by a health and economic crisis of a magnitude once unthinkable.
 Sadly, for many people, it has been a time of profound hardship and loss.
 In our organization, this has offered sobering perspective and a sharp reminder of what is most important to us.

 Since opening in 2012, our Museum has welcomed over 2.5 million guests, and we have operated every day with an insatiable desire to be the very best at what we do.
 We exist to deliver value to the public, advancing our mission by preserving history, fostering discourse, and providing truly one-of-a-kind experiences.
 Fundamentally, this means we are in service to others.
 With that comes a hierarchy of obligations we must fulfill, with the health and safety of our guests and employees rising above all else.
 Nothing is more essential.